 This course can lead to: Increasing enjoyment of reading, writing and speaking.
 Successful completion of the course counts towards University Entrance.
-PLEASE NOTE: if students do not already have University Entrance Literacy, they must ensure they can obtain Reading credits from another subject.
+If students do not already have University Entrance Literacy, they must ensure they can obtain Reading credits from another subject.
 A subject endorsement is available from this course.